LplusKira/LplusKira.github.io/README.md

 - \_posts: where to put the posts

 ## TODO
+- My posts are under '/cv', which is very weird ...
 - RSS?
 - \_includes? e.g. DISQUS for commenting on blogs
 - site map? (though it's been really simple site yet)